Mauru/MauronAlpha.Csharp/README.md

 Currently this code is horribly broken and highly unstable but you might find some interesting bits and pieces to reuse in your own projects.

+*DISCLAIMER* This is not a stable product.
+Feel free to contribute but be aware that this is not a stable codebase.

 The planned feature set includes:

 1. A command line interface